 Required Employer Responsibilities and Worker Rights Language

 Under the Occupational Safety and Health Act, employers are responsible (www.osha.gov/as/opa/worker/employer-responsibility.html) for providing a safe and healthy workplace and workers have rights (www.osha.gov/workers/index.html).
 OSHA can help answer questions or concerns from employers and workers.
-OSHAs On-site Consultation Program (www.osha.gov/consultation) offers free and confidential advice to small and medium-sized businesses, with priority given to high-hazard worksites.
+OSHAs On-Site Consultation Program (www.osha.gov/consultation) offers free and confidential advice to small and medium-sized businesses, with priority given to high-hazard worksites.
 For more information, contact your regional or area OSHA office (www.osha.gov/html/RAmap.html), call 1-800-321-OSHA (6742), or visit www.osha.gov.

-In addition to making sure that Alliance products use language and vocabulary consistent with their target audiences, OSHA strongly encourages Alliance participants to translate Alliance products into the primary languages of any important segments of the workforce in their industries.
-The Alliance implementation team should determine if the language(s) of the target workforce makes it a good candidate for translation.
-Many Alliance products have been translated into Spanish because of the large number of Spanish-speaking workers in the US workforce, but other languages may also be appropriate.
+In addition to making sure that Alliance products use language and vocabulary consistent with their target audiences, OSHA encourages Alliance participants to translate Alliance products into the primary languages of any important segments of the workforce in their industries.
+The Alliance implementation team should determine if the language(s) of the target workforce makes a product a good candidate for translation.
+Many Alliance products have been translated into Spanish because of the large number of Spanish-speaking workers in the U.S. workforce, but other languages may also be appropriate.
 Alliance participants can use the OSHA English-to-Spanish dictionaries to help with translation of certain OSHA terms: OSHA Dictionaries - English-to-Spanish and Spanish-to-English.